SamDamDing/Blader/README.md

 + Select a destination for the new .shader files
 + Navigate to the destiantion to find your freshly baked .shaders!

+# Inlcuded Python Scripts
+### By SamDamDing
+These scripts do the following

+###BlenderRenameTexturesToCharLimit - Run 1st.py
+Renames the textures in a model in Blender to be 40 characters long

+#BlenderRenameMaterialToTexture - Run 2nd.py
+Renames the materials the model uses to the name of the texture in the first slot.

+#H3ShaderBitmapTool Modify and Run 3rd.py
+Modify this file to use the directory of your shaders.
+It will hex edit the shader to use the name of the shader file itself as the bitmap.
+The bitmaps must be placed in the H3EK\tags\objects\bitmaps\custom directory.
+This directory can be modified if you really wanted to by editing the default_3 template.